 Focusing on large-scale photographs made since 2000, ‘Cindy Sherman’ exhibited at the Gallery of Modern Art (GOMA) 2016, showcases the artist’s return as the central model in her artworks, for which she is also costume designer, make-up artist and photographer.
 The exhibition included two series made with high fashion houses Balenciaga and Chanel, and an entirely new body of work shown for the first time outside New York.

-This is the second extract from the Cindy Sherman exhibition catalogue by Betsy Berne.
+This is the second extract from the Cindy Sherman publication by Betsy Berne.

 Cindy [Sherman] operates by intense instinct when she’s working, just as she operates by intense discipline in her non-working life.
 Instinct conjures magic and mistakes.
 Magic and mistakes are what make good art and that’s probably why Cindy genuinely relaxes when she’s making art — and her eye relaxes too.
 Another way to say it in modern lingo: she lives fully in the present; and what a relief it is to swat away the ‘shoulds’ that preoccupy the public Cindy, the conscientious Cindy, the disciplined Cindy, the overly generous Cindy.